Activation Steering for Accent Adaptation in Large Audio Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose a lightweight method to mitigate accent variability in automatic speech recognition.
-Initially, our analysis identified the middle layers(15-19) in the audio encoder of Large Audio LMs as the optimal region for targeted intervention Based on this geometric insight, we introduced a parameter-free adaptation technique using mean shift steering vectors.
+In this paper, we propose a lightweight method to mitigate accent variability in automatic speech recognition through inference-time activation steering.
+Initially, our analysis identified the middle layers(15-19) in the audio encoder of Large Audio Language Models as the most stable region for targeted intervention.
+Based on this geometric insight, we introduced a parameter-free adaptation technique using mean shift steering vectors.
 Consequently, this approach significantly reduces recognition errors across diverse accents.
 Furthermore, it vastly outperforms conventional fine-tuning in data-scarce environments without requiring weight updates.
 Ultimately, this research provides a highly scalable pathway for developing inclusive speech technologies.